tomara-x/lapis/README.md

 // reassign to an empty string to remove the key binding "shift+a" = "";

+// starting a shortcut with `!` means this block is evaluated on the release of that shortcut "!a" = "
+    // statements evaluated when `a` is released
+"

+"!shift+a" = "
+    // statements evaluated when `a` is released while shift is held "
 ```

 shortcuts can be enabled/disabled using the "keys" toggle at the top of the ui